TesseraktDevelopment/nakashi-shop/README.md

     cp .env.example .env
     ```

-    Now, open the `.env` file and fill in the required variables, especially your `MONGODB_URI` and `PAYLOAD_SECRET`.
+    Open the `.env` file and configure the required variables, such as `MONGODB_URI`, `PAYLOAD_SECRET`, and any Stripe or S3 credentials if using `@payloadcms/storage-s3`.

 4.  **Run the development server:**

     ```bash
-    pnpm dev
+    bun dev
     ```

 5.  **Access your store:**
-    - Your website will be available at [http://localhost:3000](http://localhost:3000)
+    - The Nakashi Army website will be available at [http://localhost:3000](http://localhost:3000)
-    - The Payload admin panel will be at [http://localhost:3000/admin](http://localhost:3000/admin)
+    - The Payload admin panel will be accessible at [http://localhost:3000/admin](http://localhost:3000/admin)

-    When you first visit the admin panel, you will be prompted to create your first admin user.
+    On your first visit to the admin panel, you’ll be prompted to create an admin user.

 ## Usage